 I would also advise taking a little bin bag for all the waste you’ll be creating (that includes banana peels!) and bringing it out with you.
 Leave no trace, right?

 This, no doubt, is one of the most stunning hiking trails out there and it offers you so much!
 It is very demanding, but will reward you with plenty of jaw-dropping views of the turquoise waters deep below and arguably the most iconic Swiss Alps mountain massif (Eiger, Mönch, Jungfrau) in the distance.
 On top of that, you’ll be stepping on an actual mountain ridge line with steep drops on either side.
 If the weather’s playing along, you’ll be in for a real treat.

 If you only have a short stay planned in Interlaken and are on a lookout for the best views and hiking experience, this is your go-to hike in the Jungfrau Region and beyond.

 Hiking Trail: Harder Kulm – Augstmatthorn – Harder Kulm

-Duration: Official time (as signposted) required for the trail between Harder Kulm and Augstmatthorn is 3 h 30 min one way.
+Duration: Official time (as signposted) required for the trail between Harder Kulm and Augstmatthorn is 3 h 30 min out and 2h 30 min back.
 Depending on the number of stops and photos taken, this can be shorter or longer.
 I would allow a minimum of 6 to 7 hours.

-When to go: June – September (weather depending)
+When to go: June – September (weather and snow conditions depending)